 - feeling lonely, hopeless or overwhelmed at such an enormous life change, to the point where it becomes too much and they develop a mental illness

-- feeling alone because they don’t feel like part of the community or that they do not belong.
+- feeling alone because they don’t feel like part of the community or feel they don’t belong.

-A parent’s ability to deal with these challenges affects how well they’re able to care for their children.
-A parent who is suffering emotionally and who is depressed and unhappy will be less able to respond to their child’s needs or emotional difficulties.
+Parents’ ability to deal with these challenges affects how well they can care for their children.
+Parents who are suffering emotionally and who are depressed and unhappy will be less able to respond to their children’s needs or emotional difficulties.

 Young children don’t have much say in whether they migrate – it’s usually a decision made by their parents.
-In some instances, the experience can be very unsettling as the child adjusts to her new life and deals with the loss of the old home while missing her friends, familiar sights, sounds and smells.
-The most important factor for a child’s emotional wellbeing during this period is having a stable home environment while the family adjusts to the change.
+In some instances, the experience can be very unsettling as children adjust to their new life and deal with the loss of the old home while missing friends, familiar sights, sounds and smells.
+The most important factor for children’s emotional wellbeing during this period is having a stable home environment while the family adjusts to the change.

 Children’s experience of migration also depends on their age.
-Younger children and babies may not understand what’s going on.
-However, as they’re completely dependent on their parents, their emotional experience will reflect their parents’ experience in many ways.
+Younger children and babies might not understand what’s going on.
+But because they’re completely dependent on their parents, their emotional experience will reflect their parents’ experience in many ways.
 Toddlers, busy testing out their independence, need parents to provide a secure environment for exploration.
-If parents are anxious or there’s major disruption, the child might have behaviour problems.
+If parents are anxious or there’s major disruption, children might have behaviour problems.

 As children become older, they often play a central role in the whole family’s experience of migration.
 Children often pick up language skills faster than adults, and parents can come to rely on children to communicate for them.
 Sometimes no-one in a family speaks English and without the support of friends or neighbours, this can make communication very difficult.
 In some cases, children might find the responsibility of communicating for their parents too much pressure.